Modelica Assignment

 Parametrizing simulation quantities in OMEdit

-parameter <type> <name> = <default value> ;
+parameter <unit> <name> = <default value> ;

 If you want to parametrize a quantity which is a parameter of a block in your model.
-Simply double click on the block in the graphical editor and change the parameter value to the parameter name.
-This value need not be a numeric quantity but it can be a reference to the name of the parameter within the model, or a function of the parameter as well.
-Once you hve changed the value in the block, go to the textual editor of your model (not of the block!), and use the same syntax as above to define a parameter.
+Simply double-click on the block in the graphical editor and change the parameter value to the parameter name.
+This value need not be a numeric quantity, but it can be a reference to the name of the parameter within the model, or a function of the parameter as well.
+Once you have changed the value in the block, go to the textual editor of your model (not of the block!), and use the same syntax as above to define a parameter.
 Note that the name of this parameter should correspond to the name of the parameter you have defined in the value of the block.
 Look at the following image for an example:

 Parametrization example